 We thank all study participants and the staff of joint psychiatric hospitals for help with recruitment of participants.

+Open Access funding enabled and organized by Projekt DEAL.
 The study was funded by the German Ministry of education and research BMBF (Grant nr.
 01GY1337).

 Ethics approval and consent to participate